FuxiaoLiu/VisualNews-Repository/README.md

    | WashingtonPost                      |            1.2 |             1.2 |             2.0 |             2.5 |

  - Select 50000 captions from each source.
 USA TODAY has 17013 unique 'PERSON' entities, WashingtonPost has 16261, BBC has 12726 and Guardian has 17745.
-Statistics of named entities from each source and calculate their overlap.
+Statistics of other named entities from each source and calculate their overlap.
 Statistics of other named entities will be updated soon.

    | 'PERSON'                            |       Guardian |             BBC |        USA TODAY|   WashingtonPost|
    | ----------------------------------- | :-------------:| :--------------:| :--------------:| :--------------:|